Didcot, Newbury and Southampton Railway: First proposals

 The idea for a railway running north to south through Hampshire stemmed from a proposal for the Manchester and Southampton Railway during the Railway Mania of the 1840s.
-It failed to gain parliamentary approval, largely because of opposition from the Great Western Railway.
+It failed to gain approval by Parliament, largely because of opposition from the Great Western Railway.

 The idea of a direct line linking the manufacturing districts and the South Coast soon inspired another scheme, the Oxford, Southampton, Gosport and Portsmouth Railway, which was generally known as "Bethell's Line" after John Bethell, a solicitor, who was the principal spokesman for the promoters.
-It failed to gain parliamentary approval in May 1846.
+It failed to gain approval in Parliament in May 1846.
 It was intended as a connecting line, but the promoters offered no explanation of how the break of gauge would be dealt with.

 The earlier plans never progressed, but the idea of a railway linking the industrial areas of the Midlands was revived in the 1870s, when the growth of the railway network meant that main lines from the north reached Southampton via Oxford, Reading and Basingstoke.
-This was an indirect and complex route, and in 1873 a parliamentary bill was submitted for the construction of the Didcot, Newbury and Southampton Junction Railway.
+This was an indirect and complex route, and in 1873 a bill was submitted to Parliament for the construction of the Didcot, Newbury and Southampton Junction Railway.
 The company was incorporated by the Didcot, Newbury, and Southampton Junction Railway Act 1873 (36 & 37 Vict. c. ccxxix) of 5 August 1873, to build a 34 mi line from on the Great Western Main Line to a point 2 mi north of on the South West Main Line, whence access to Southampton was to be over the LSWR line.
 There was to be a branch from Compton to East Ilsley and a loop at Whitchurch to join the Basingstoke and Salisbury line of the LSWR.
 This line was to cross the GWR Berks and Hants Extension line at Newbury without making a junction there, as that line was still broad gauge at that time.

 By 1878 the company was on the verge of abandonment—a bill was submitted to Parliament for the purpose—and "with no vestige of any financial support", but due to the exertions of Lord Carnarvon, a revised route was planned, connecting with the GWR at Newbury and running through the GWR station there; and forming the Micheldever junction nearer to that station together with a second spur at Whitchurch.
 These changes were authorised by the Didcot, Newbury and Southampton Junction Railway Act 1880 (43 & 44 Vict. c. xlvii) of 9 July 1880, but Carnarvon's energy had already led to the first sod being cut on the Didcot to Newbury section on 26 August 1879.